Taylor Fearon, BN, RN

-Jennifer is a registered nurse from Rothesay, New Brunswick and mother of two.
+Taylor is a registered nurse from Rothesay, New Brunswick.
 She received her Bachelor of Nursing from the University of New Brunswick.
-Jennifer’s nursing experience includes acute and community nursing.
-For the past two years Jennifer has worked in critical care at the Saint John Regional Hospital Intensive Care Unit.
-When Jennifer is not caring for patients, she leads an active lifestyle as a mom and triathlete training for IRONMAN competitions.
-Jennifer joins the NaviCare/SoinsNavi team to educate and empower families in the community.
+Taylor’s nursing experience includes pediatric and community nursing.
+She has volunteered for the Juvenile Diabetes Research Foundation, Mothers Against Drunk Driving and other organizations.
+When Taylor is not caring for patients, she enjoys being outdoors and spending time with family and friends.
+Taylor joins the NaviCare/SoinNavi team to improve the quality of life for children in New Brunswick and educate families in the community.

 Family Advisory Council